 - Offender profiling and forensic perspectives

 Careers and Employability

-Criminology is a popular degree that will provide you with excellent career prospects.
+Our BA Criminology degree is a popular course that will provide you with excellent career prospects.
 You will develop a range of analytical and critical skills related to criminology that can also be applied to a variety of working environments related to the subject.
 The course provides a broad critical grounding which could be relevant to careers in policing, probation work, the prison service, the Home Office, the criminal courts and postgraduate studies.

 As the problem of crime has increasingly become a matter of public and political concern, the prevention of crime has been prioritised as a matter of social policy.
 Whilst traditional ways of working have come under pressure or changed, new innovative and ethically minded perspectives have begun to emerge.
 The knowledge and skills accumulated by our graduates throughout their studies enables them to become extremely reflective and adaptable.
 Furthermore, the development of Changemaker attributes such as empathy, problem-solving, ethical awareness, combined with a strong sense of social justice, make our graduates increasingly relevant and desirable for a variety of different career paths.

 Trevor's Story“My degree has given me the skills I need for this role; so many times already I have been able to relate my learning into my new Criminology has shown me that it is important to support young people early on, and help them to understand that they are going in the wrong direction.University has been an enjoyable journey and I have made friends for life.
 It has changed my life completely.
 Now, at 56, I’m a University graduate.
 I’m the first in my family, I’m embarking on a new adventure at the age of 56.”